CatPerson136/my-awesome-config/README.md

 If you want to use it as well you can.

-# Installation
+# Installation of awesome
-If you do not have awesome installed this video whill help
+If you do not have awesome installed this video will help https://youtu.be/qKtit_B7Keo
+# Installing the config
+To install the config use ``git clone